datacommonsorg/docsite/api/rest/stat_series.md

 # Get Statistical Time Series for a Place

-Returns a time series of statistical values for a place based on the [`StatisticalVariable`](https://datacommons.org/browser/StatisticalVariable).
+Returns a time series of statistical values for a place based on a [`StatisticalVariable`](https://datacommons.org/browser/StatisticalVariable).
 See the [full list of StatisticalVariables](/statistical_variables.html).

-When there are multiple sources for the same statistical variable, a prefered source with more recent data or more authorative is selected.
+When there are multiple sources for the same statistical variable, a prefered source with more recent or more authorative data is selected.

 **URL**: `/stat/series`